- Horseracing (1934), Bingo (1958), Keno (1985), Off-track Betting (1988), Lottery (1992)

 - Nebraska bans smoking in all public places

 - All forms are illegal

 There is very little in the way of Nebraska gambling.
-Horse racing, charity bingo, keno and a state lottery are the only games legal in the state.
+Horse racing, charity bingo, keno, and a state lottery are the only games legal in the state.
 There are four Nebraska racetracks that offer live horse racing.
 Simulcast betting is also permitted at these locations.
-Despite there no being any specific Nebraska casinos, the racetracks and other establishments that serve alcohol can hold live keno drawings.
+Despite there not being any specific Nebraska casinos, the racetracks and other establishments that serve alcohol can hold live keno drawings.
 This makes them the closest you can get to a Nebraska casino location without leaving the state.